Loading Runway...

 What it is

-A structured analytical system that decomposes your role into tasks, maps each task against verified capability and adoption evidence, and computes your personal exposure profile with confidence intervals.
+A structured intelligence system that decomposes your role into atomic tasks, maps each task against verified capability and adoption evidence, and computes your personal Exposure Profile with a confidence interval that tells you exactly how sure we are.

 A continuously updated intelligence layer — not a one-time report.
-New evidence is ingested, validated, and reflected in your results as AI capabilities and enterprise adoption evolve.
+New evidence is ingested, validated, and reflected in your Brief as AI capabilities and enterprise adoption evolve.

 A decision-support tool that tells you which parts of your work are changing, how fast, and what the evidence quality is — so you can make informed career decisions.